thephpleague/uri-src/docs/uri/7.0/base-uri.md

 ## Usage

-Once instantiated you can get access to its underlying URI instance via the public readonly property `BaseUri::$value`. if a Psr7 implementing object was use for instantiation, the same instance will be return by the property.
+Once instantiated you can get access to its underlying URI instance via the public method `BaseUri::uri()`. if a Psr7 implementing object was use for instantiation, the same instance will be return by the property.